 Barbara has served as a Federal Grant Peer Reviewer for several different federal grant programs.
-She also served as a private contractor grant writer and has written grants to various Federal programs.
+She also served as a private contractor grant writer and has written rants to various Federal programs.

 For the past eight years, and counting, Barbara has been a volunteer for Lexington SCORE, Inc., providing free consulting services to start-up nonprofit organizations throughout the Commonwealth.
-She will serve as the chapter chair October 1 2021-2022.
+She served as the chapter chairman from October 2021-2022.

 In addition to this volunteer work, Barbara is the past President of the Kentucky Federation of Republican Women (two terms), and serves as the National Membership Committee Chairwoman for the National Federation of Republican Women (2020-21).

 She has served on various nonprofit boards of directors over the past 10 years.
 She was appointed by Mayor Gray to serve on the Fayette County Human Rights Commission in 2018, and presently serves as the HRC Chairwoman and has recently been re-appointed for a second term through 2024.

 Barbara is very active in her church, Disciples of Christ, and serves as the Outreach Chair and on the Cabinet.
 Barbara and her late husband Cliff, have three grown children and eight grandchildren.

 In 2018, McEldred served as a guardian for her father, a Korean War veteran.
 She continued her support of veteran initiatives by joining the Toyota Veterans Association and supporting the 2019 Honor Flight.
 McEldred accepted the role as Secretary of the Board in 2020.
 Her son is currently serving in the U.S. Marines.